 - Review any other

-.gitignorefiles in your repo and make sure any relevant rules are copied over to the
+.gitignorefiles in the repo and make sure that any relevant rules are copied over to the

 .deployignorefile.
-You may need to update paths for these rules so that they start from the root of the repo.
+Paths may need to be updated in order for these rules to start from the root of the repo.

 - Remove any rules that reference built or auto-generated files that do need to be deployed.

 - (Optional) Add any rules that reference source files that do not need to be deployed.

 # node_modules should almost never be committed. node_modules # /plugins/my-ui/src is omitted here since we do want that committed for development purposes. # This is where our built files are generated.
 We do not need to commit it. /plugins/my-ui/dist

 # node_modules should almost never be committed. node_modules # Our source files don't need to be deployed. /plugins/my-ui/src # /plugins/my-ui/dist is omitted here since we do want it deployed.

 If a customer is not using VIP’s build system, the

 .deployignore file will have no effect; referenced files and directories will still be deployed.
 To control which files are not deployed, use the Build and Deploy functionality described on this page, or include some logic to control what gets built and what gets ignored by git (or removed) before pushing to the